srinathln7/zkp-authentication/README.md

 # Zero-Knowledge Proof (ZKP) Authentication Protocol

 This repository implements a Zero-Knowledge Proof (ZKP) authentication protocol as a Proof-of-Concept application.
 The ZKP protocol is a viable alternative to password hashing in an authentication schema.
 The main goal of this project is to support one-factor authentication, which involves exact matching of a number (registration password) stored during registration and another number (login password) generated during the login process.
-Refer [here](https://github.com/srinathLN7/zkp-authentication/tree/main/docs) for an overview of the protocol.

-Click [here](https://youtu.be/UIW9X4wUiB0) to watch the demo presentation.
+Click [here](https://www.youtube.com/watch?v=-ueOQ7y35Ms) to watch the demo presentation.

 ## Requirements

-* Golang v1.20
+* golang (v1.20)
 * protoc compiler (v23.3)
-* Docker (v20.10.21)
+* docker (v20.10.21)
 * docker-compose (v20.20.2)
 * VSCode or any other suitable IDE

 ## Project Structure

-Refer [here](https://github.com/srinathLN7/zkp-authentication/blob/main/OVERVIEW.md) for the complete overview of the project structure.
+Refer [here](https://github.com/srinathLN7/zkp-authentication/blob/main/OVERVIEW.md) for the complete overview of the protocol and the project structure.

 ## Approach